 Dr. Chunhua (Leo) Liao is a computer scientist in the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory.
-He works on the ROSE compiler infrastructure project led by Dr. Dan Quinlan.
-He is also associated with the SciDAC PERI program.
-His research focus has been on software techniques to improve the performance of both sequential and parallel programs, as well as productivity of programming.
-His research interests encompass parallel languages, especially OpenMP, optimizing compilers, and programming tools.
+His research focus has been on software techniques to improve the performance, efficiency, and resilience of parallel programs, as well as productivity of programming.
+His research interests encompass parallel languages, especially OpenMP, optimizing compilers, runtime systems, and programming tools.

 Dr. Liao received his Ph.D. degree in Computer Science from University of Houston in Aug.
 2007.
 He also holds M.E. and B.E. degrees in Computer Science from Sichuan University in China.

 Dr. Liao has been the co-principal investigator, a critical contributor, and a leading maintainer of the widely used ROSE compiler infrastructure since 2007.
 He is the leading author for an OpenMP 3.0 implementation (XOMP) supporting multiple runtime libraries, effective source-to-source outlining, semantic-aware automatic parallelization and OpenMP accelerator support.
 He is also a critical contributor to compiler-based resilience, autotuning, runtime error checking, and so on.
 In 2009, the ROSE team was a recipient of the prestigious R&D 100 Award due to their significant contributions in making compiler technologies more accessible.